-<Title> tag is used to indicate the title of a webpage.
-This is having more importance since both search engines as well as the users will come to know about your topic only based on the title of a webpage.
+You should optimize page titles for SEO since both search engines as well as users will understand your content based on the title of a webpage.
 Since every page of your site may have different content, you need to use unique and relevant title for each page in your website.

-Titles are Displayed in Search Results
+Search Engines Show Titles in Search Results

-There are totally four parts in the basic search results:
+As you can see there are totally four parts in the basic search results:

 - Page Title inside <Title> tag in your webpage.